JupiterOne/sdk/packages/integration-sdk-http-client/README.md

 # @jupiterone/integration-sdk-http-client

-This package contains the runtime code required for executing an integration.
+This package contains the default HTTP Client used to interact with API providers.

 ## Installation